 Requested documents must be submitted to Paytrail by the date stated in the dispute notification.

 If the documents are not sent in time, there is likely to be a chargeback.
-We will contact you and you will be invoiced the amount and unfortunately also a chargeback fee.
+We will contact you and you will be invoiced the amount and also a chargeback fee.